-Fakel Express Publishers started in 2005 together with the publishing house Janet 45 the book series NEW PROSE which published in Bulgarian translation outstanding contemporary Russian authors, selected an edited by Georgi Borissov.
+Fakel Express Publishers launched in 2005 together with the publishing house Janet 45 the book series NEW PROSE which published in Bulgarian translation outstanding contemporary Russian authors, selected an edited by Georgi Borissov.
 Writers such as Vassily Grossman, Vassily Aksyonov, Sergeï Dovlatov, Vladimir Voïnovitch, Yuz Aleshkovsky, Yuri Mamleev, Viktor Erofeev, Evgeni Popov, Anatoli Koroliov, Sacha Sokolov, Edouard Limonov, Ludmila Ulitzkaïa and Mihail Shishkin were thus presented to the Bulgarian reading public.

 He is the author of the following books of poetry:

 At Noon Sometime at the Beginning (“По пладне някъде в началото”, 1977)

 The Stranger (”Пришълец”, 1992)